How to Get The Best WiFi Coverage

 To get the best WiFi coverage, rely on NetSpot to expand your WiFi to get the widest and fastest coverage possible.

-Analyze Your WiFi Coverage
+Check Your WiFi Coverage

-By transmitting data across the network, it measures how fast the network is, and checks the signal strength of the WiFi radio waves.
-A good WiFi analyzer does more than just check speed.
-It checks multiple networks, finds the frequency type of the WiFi radio signal, the strength of the signal, signal to noise ratio, and a host of other statistics.
+A Wi-Fi analyzer works by taking a poll of each of the Wi-Fi networks it can reach.
+By transmitting data across the network, it measures how fast the network is, and checks the signal strength of the Wi-Fi radio waves.
+A good WiFi analyzer isn’t limited to just checking speed.

+Good WiFi analyzer can display that information in an easy to understand table format, or if it’s really good by showing off the information on a map.
 This is why NetSpot works so well.
-It’s a WiFi analyzer that works with Windows, Mac OS X, and Android devices.
+It’s a WiFi analyzer that works with Windows, macOS, and Android devices.
 NetSpot provides incredible information gathering tools with a simple interface that anyone can understand.
-For registered users, NetSpot can use the information to build heat maps.

 By using a tablet or cell phone, we can quickly move from place to place in our location and get readings on the WiFi network.
 With this information we can scan specific spots to get an exact measurement for where we want to know about the strength or weakness of our network, or make multiple readings over time to compare one to another.